geraldb/talks/sinatra_http_api2.md

 ~~~
 puts hash.to_json

->>  {"key":"hofstettnergranitbock","title":"Hofstettner Granitbock"}
+# =>  {"key":"hofstettnergranitbock","title":"Hofstettner Granitbock"}
 ~~~

-# Serializers - From Ruby Objects (in Memory) to JavaScript Object (in Text) Continued
+# Serializers - From Ruby Objects (in Memory) to JavaScript Object (in Text) Cont'd

-Serializers for your Models.
+Serializers for your models.
 Example:

 ~~~
 class BeerSerializer